 \section{Towards zettaflops}

-As detailed above, our theoretical model enables us to calculate the payload performance in first-order approximation at any nominal performance value.
-In the light of all of this, one can estimate a short time and a longer time development of supercomputer performance, see Figs.~\ref{fig:SummitFuture}.A and \ref{fig:SummitFuture}.B.
-The diagram lines are calculated using Eq.~(\ref{eq:soverk}), with $\alpha$ parameter values derived from TOP500 data of Summit supercomputer; the bubbles show measured values.
+As detailed above, our theoretical model enables us to calculate the payload performance in \textit{first-order approximation} at any nominal performance value.
+In the light of all of this, one can estimate a short time and a long term development of supercomputer performance, see Figs.~\ref{fig:SummitFuture}.A and \ref{fig:SummitFuture}.B.
+We calculated the diagram lines using Eq.~(\ref{eq:soverk}), with $\alpha$ parameter values derived from TOP500 data of Summit supercomputer; the bubbles show measured values.
 The diagram lines from the bottom up show the double floating precision \gls{HPCG}, \gls{HPL} and the half precision~\cite{MixedPrecisionHPL:2018} \gls{HPL} (HPL-AI) diagrams.
-Given that our parameter values are calculated from a snapshot, and that the calculation is essentially an extrapolation, furthermore that at high nominal performance values using the second-order approximation is more and more pressing, predictions shown in Figure~\ref{fig:SummitFuture} are rough and very optimistic approximations, but somewhat similar to real upper limit values.
+Given that we calculated our parameter values from a snapshot and that the calculation is essentially an extrapolation, furthermore that at high nominal performance values using the second-order approximation is more and more pressing, the predictions shown in Figure~\ref{fig:SummitFuture} are rough and very optimistic approximations.
+However, they show values somewhat similar to actual upper limiting values.

-In addition to measured and published performance data, two more diagram lines representing two more calculated $\alpha$ values are also depicted.
-The 'FP0' (orange) diagram line is calculated with the assumption that supercomputer makes the stuff needed to perform the \gls{HPL} benchmark, but actual FP operations are not performed.
+In addition to the measured and published performance data, two more diagram lines representing two more calculated $\alpha$ values are also depicted.
+The 'FP0' (orange) diagram line is calculated with the assumption that the supercomputer makes the stuff needed to perform the \gls{HPL} benchmark, but actual FP operations are not performed.
 In other words, the computer works with zero-bit length floating operands (FP0)\footnote{The role of $\alpha_{HPL}^{FP0}$ is akin to the execution time of the "empty loop" in programming.}.

-The 'Science' (red) diagram line is calculated with the assumption that nothing is calculated, but science (the finite propagation time due to the finite speed of light) limits payload performance\footnote{100 m cable length was assumed, which means $10^6$ processors pro cm and some GW dissipation.}.
-The nonlinearity of payload performance around the Eflops nominal performance is visible, and depends both on the amount of computing+communication and nominal performance (represented by the number of cores).
+The 'Science' (red) diagram line is calculated with the assumption that nothing is calculated, but science (the finite propagation time due to the limited speed of light) limits the payload performance\footnote{100 m cable length was assumed, which means $10^6$ processors pro cm and some GW dissipation.}.
+The nonlinearity of the payload performance around the Eflops nominal performance is visible and depends on the amount of computing+communication and nominal performance (represented by the number of cores).